 Results 1–10 of 13 for "Curriculum"X related to "Ethics rounds--Disclosures of..."
-Refine Your Search Refine Your Search TopicEducation (17)Learning & memory (4)HIV & AIDS (3)Children (2)Testing issues (2) 5 more... [+] Anxiety (1)Law & psychology (1)Personality (1)Suicide (1)Teens (1)Hide detailsDocument TypeCurriculumXYear2011 (1)Author/ContributorDollinger, Stephen J. (1)Eagleston, Jean R. (1)Forsyth, Andrew D. (1) 11 more... [+] Jeffrey, Jill (1)Jenkins, James (1)Kennedy, Darlene (1)Lucariello, Joan (1)Mausner, Bernard (1) 5 more... [+] McCombs, Barbara (1)O'Leary, Ann (1)Puente, Antonio E. (1)Russo, Nancy Felipe (1)Semrud-Clikeman, Margaret (1)Whitcomb, David H. (1)Hide details Results 1–10 of 13 Previous 1 2 3 ...
-Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.How Do My Students Think: Diagnosing Student ThinkingTeachers and researchers generally refer to preinstructional knowledge as preconceptions.
-Pre-assessment of student academic skills and student knowledge may not accurately reflect actual pupil skill and knowledge.Curriculum 2.Developing Responsible and Autonomous Learners: A Key to Motivating StudentsResearch has shown that motivation is related to whether or not students have opportunities to be autonomous and to make important academic choices.
+Refine Your Search Refine Your Search TopicEducation (10)Children (2)HIV & AIDS (2)Learning & memory (2)Testing issues (2) 4 more... [+] Law & psychology (1)Personality (1)Suicide (1)Teens (1)Hide detailsDocument TypeCurriculumXYear2011 (1)Author/ContributorDollinger, Stephen J. (1)Eagleston, Jean R. (1)Kennedy, Darlene (1)Lucariello, Joan (1)Mausner, Bernard (1) 5 more... [+] McCombs, Barbara (1)O'Leary, Ann (1)Puente, Antonio E. (1)Russo, Nancy Felipe (1)Whitcomb, David H. (1)Hide details Results 1–10 of 13 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.How Do My Students Think: Diagnosing Student ThinkingTeachers and researchers generally refer to preinstructional knowledge as preconceptions.
+Pre-assessment of student academic skills and student knowledge may not accurately reflect actual pupil skill and knowledge.Curriculum 2.Activity 5.1: Understanding the Type a Behavior PatternType A behavior attempts to control other people, time and events, engaging in excessive competitiveness and achievement orientation, time urgency and impatience, and easily aroused anger and hostility.Curriculum 3.Developing Responsible and Autonomous Learners: A Key to Motivating StudentsResearch has shown that motivation is related to whether or not students have opportunities to be autonomous and to make important academic choices.
 Having choices allows children to feel that they have control or ownership over their own learning.
-This, in turn, helps them develop a sense of responsibility and self-motivation.Curriculum 4.Activity 5.1: Understanding the Type a Behavior PatternType A behavior attempts to control other people, time and events, engaging in excessive competitiveness and achievement orientation, time urgency and impatience, and easily aroused anger and hostility.Curriculum 5.Activity 5.2: Trait Versus Situation as a Predictor of Behavior: A Study Modeled After the Theories of BemStudents learn about the technique of role playing, how to administer an individual test of perceptual skill, and how to operate videotaping equipment.Curriculum 6.Social Support Networks Teaching Tip SheetSocial support networks are key to preventing HIV transmission, to professional caregivers, to immediate family members providing direct care, in the bereavement process following AIDS-related death, and for the HIV-positive individual.Curriculum 7.Activity 4.1: Simulation for Teaching Personality Psychology: Verbal Conditioning, Need for Approval and Locus of ControlVerbal conditioning can be influenced by factors such as the client's need for approval and whether the client possesses a stronger external or internal locus of control.Curriculum 8.Activity 1.2: Understanding Abnormal Behavior: Wearing the Other ShoeStudents tend to form stereotypes about mental illness and distance themselves rather than confront and understand this complex, abstract set of behaviors.
-One way to sensitize students to abnormal behavior is to have them view it from the perspective of the person who is mentally ill.Curriculum 9.Teaching Tip Sheet: Cognitive DissonanceAnn O'Leary, PhD, Department of Psychology at Rutgers University writes that reducing cognitive dissonance may affect the likelihood that an individual will engage in behaviors such as decreased condom use, that put them at risk of contracting HIV/AIDS.Curriculum 10.Lesson 3: Hypnosis and MeditationHypnosis is an altered state of consciousness that occurs in the context of a special hypnotist subject relationship and is characterized by increased suggestibility to changes in experiences and behaviors.Curriculum Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 21 for "Curriculum"X related to "Ethics rounds--Disclosures of..."
+This, in turn, helps them develop a sense of responsibility and self-motivation.Curriculum 4.Activity 5.2: Trait Versus Situation as a Predictor of Behavior: A Study Modeled After the Theories of BemStudents learn about the technique of role playing, how to administer an individual test of perceptual skill, and how to operate videotaping equipment.Curriculum 5.Social Support Networks Teaching Tip SheetSocial support networks are key to preventing HIV transmission, to professional caregivers, to immediate family members providing direct care, in the bereavement process following AIDS-related death, and for the HIV-positive individual.Curriculum 6.Activity 4.1: Simulation for Teaching Personality Psychology: Verbal Conditioning, Need for Approval and Locus of ControlVerbal conditioning can be influenced by factors such as the client's need for approval and whether the client possesses a stronger external or internal locus of control.Curriculum 7.Activity 2.1: Measuring Social Avoidance and DistressThis scale attempts to determine the level of anxiety people feel in social situations and the extent to which they avoid these situations.Curriculum 8.Activity 2.2: Personality TestsThis exercise is based on an article by Bertram Forer and shows the fallacy of using personal agreement as a validation method.Curriculum 9.Teaching Tip Sheet: Cognitive DissonanceAnn O'Leary, PhD, Department of Psychology at Rutgers University writes that reducing cognitive dissonance may affect the likelihood that an individual will engage in behaviors such as decreased condom use, that put them at risk of contracting HIV/AIDS.Curriculum 10.Lesson 3: Hypnosis and MeditationHypnosis is an altered state of consciousness that occurs in the context of a special hypnotist subject relationship and is characterized by increased suggestibility to changes in experiences and behaviors.Curriculum Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 13 for "Curriculum"X related to "Ethics rounds--Disclosures of..."